Left-facing arrow icon in white color, commonly used for navigation or forward actions.

-What is a Product Carbon Footprint?
+What is a Product Carbon Footprint (PCF)?

 We’re now in an era where all companies need to measure and understand where their carbon emissions come from.
 Companies who sell products may be asking, what is the emissions from the products we make?
 What are the biggest contributors to the carbon footprint of every pint of beer I make, for example.
 This is where a product carbon footprint can be extremely useful in understanding both your product's impact and where the biggest carbon hotspots are.